MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/index.md

 You can learn more about creating native functions in the [Creating native functions](./using-the-KernelFunction-decorator.md) section.
 In this article you'll learn the best practices for the following:
 > [!div class="checklist"]
-> * How to create simple native functions with the `SKFunction` decorator
+> * How to create simple native functions with the `KernelFunction` decorator
 > * Using multiple input parameters with native functions
 > * Calling nested functions from within native functions